 Best known for:

-Nigel is best known for being the food and drink presenter for BBC London TV, Radio and Online.
+Nigel Barden is best known for being a food and drink broadcaster.

 Nigel writes and presents on food and especially drink.
 He also narrates power boat racing for Channel 4 and occasionally acts as rugby correspondent for BBC London.
 His passion for all kinds of booze has even taken him to the Edinburgh Fringe in a theatrical mission to make sherry trendy.